Generalising Collins' Theorem: The form of reduced rectangular pictures with vertical sides labelled

+To see this, suppose for example that some subpath $Z$ of $W_1VW_1^{-1}$ -- other than the obvious initial segment -- is homotopic rel endpoints to $W_1$ in $X\cup\cS\cup\cT$.
+(The other three possible counterexamples are analogous.)
+Then $Z$ cannot be contained in $W_1V$ since the last edge of $W_1$ is an $\cS$-edge and $V$ contains no $\cS$-edges.
+Hence some initial segment $Z_0$ of $W^{-1}$ is a terminal segment of $Z$ containing at least one $\cS$ edge, and $Z_0$ is homotopic rel endpoints in $X\cup\cS\cup\cT$ to a terminal segment of $W_1$ of the same $(\cS\cup\cT)$-length.
+But the terminal segment of $W_1$ in question is $Z_0^{-1}$.

+In particular $Z_0$ must contain an even number of $\cS\cup\cT$ edges, for otherwise the middle such edge would be equal to its own inverse.
+Hence the two middle $\cS\cup\cT$ edges in $Z_0$ are inverse to each other, and are separated by a closed path in $X$ which is homotopic rel endpoints to its own inverse (and hence nullhomotopic since $\pi_1(X)$ has no $2$-torsion).
+This contradicts the hypothesis that $W_1$ is a cyclic subpath of the strongly cyclically reduced path $R^{\pm1}$.

-The cyclic subpath $W_1$ of $W_1VW_1^{-1}U^{-1}$ is {\em uniquely positioned}, (in the sense that no other cyclic subpath is homotopic rel endpoints to $W_1$ in $X\cup\cS\cup\cT$) -- for otherwise some initial or terminal segment of $W_1$ would be {homotopic rel endpoints in $X\cup\cS\cup\cT$} to its own inverse.
-The same comment applies to the {cyclic subpath} $W_1^{-1}$.
-It follows that the {cyclic subpath} $W_1$ of $R$ matches up to either the left or the right vertical side of $\G$, and hence that $\G=\pm\G_{min}$, as claimed. \end{pf}
+It follows that the {cyclic subpath} $W_1$ of $R$ matches up to either the left or the right vertical side of $\G$, and hence that $\G=\pm\G_{min}$, as claimed.
+In particular the side-labels $W_1^{\pm1}$ of $\G$ are equal to those of $\G_{min}$, namely $W_1$ and $W_2^{-1}$.
+Hence $W_1=W_2$ as claimed. \end{proof}

 \begin{lem} Assume that the inequality (\ref{W1least}) holds.
 Let $\G$ be a reduced relative rectangular picture over $Y$ with more than one $\a$-disc, such that both vertical sides of $\G$ have label $W_1$.
 Then $\G$ can be decomposed in the form $\G_1+\Delta+\G_2$, where each of $\G_1,\G_2$ is a copy of either $\pm\G_{min}$ or of $\pm\G_{max}$.
 Moreover the $\a$-discs $\b_1,\b_2$ of $\G$ given by Lemma \ref{l:1} are precisely the $\a$-discs in $\G_1$ and $\G_2$.